Breadcrumb

 Desire and sexual arousal

-Usually, men and women are sexually aroused through two pathways: direct stimulation of the genitals or other erotic area or through thinking, hearing, or seeing something sexually arousing.
-In men, this usually causes an erection, and in women it causes lubrication of the vagina and swelling of the clitoris.
-An SCI can affect either of these pathways and may change a person's physical response to arousal.
-Most people remain interested in sexual activity after an SCI, although the level of interest may decrease.
+Usually, men and women are sexually aroused through two pathways.
+One way is through direct stimulation of the genitals or other erotic area.
+The other way is through thinking, hearing, or seeing something sexually arousing.
+In men, this usually causes an erection.
+In women, it causes lubrication of the vagina and swelling of the clitoris.

 Treating sexual problems